Silla: Early period

 During the Naehae of Silla period (196–230), the Eight Port Kingdoms War (浦上八國 亂) broke out to determine hegemony in the southern part of the peninsula.
 In 209, when the "eight upper countries (of the estuary)" (浦上八國) in the Nakdong River basin attacked the Silla-friendly Ara Gaya, the prince of Ara Gaya asked Silla for a rescue army, and the king ordered Crown Prince Seok Uro to gather his troops and attack the eight kingdoms.
-Crown Prince SeokUro saved Ara Gaya and rescued 6,000 of the pro-Silla Gaya people who had been captured and returned to their homeland.
+Crown Prince SeokUro saved Ara Gaya and rescued 6,000 of the pro-Silla Kaya people who had been captured and returned to their homeland.
 Three years later, three among the eight countries (浦上八國), Golpo-guk, Chilpo-guk, and Gosapo-guk, will launch counterattacks against Silla.
 A battle took place in Yeomhae, the southeastern part of the capital, and the war ended when the Silla king came out to fight against it, and the soldiers of the three kingdoms were defeated.

 By the 2nd century, Silla existed as its own distinct political entity in the southeastern area of the Korean peninsula.
 It expanded its influence over the neighboring Jinhan chiefdoms, but throughout the 3rd century was probably no more than the strongest constituent in the Jinhan confederacy.

-To the west, Baekje had centralized into a kingdom by about 250 CE, overtaking the Mahan confederacy.
-To the southwest, Byeonhan was being replaced by the Gaya confederacy.
+To the west, Paekche had centralized into a kingdom by about 250 CE, overtaking the Mahan confederacy.
+To the southwest, Byeonhan was being replaced by the Kaya confederacy.
 In northern Korea, Goguryeo, founded around 50 CE, destroyed the last Chinese commandery in 313 CE and had grown into the largest regional power.